clinaresl/ksearch/domains/grid/README.md

 # Grid #

-The Grid domain consists of a square grid with no obstacles of size *n*.
+The Grid domain consists of a square grid with no obstacles of size *n* which has to be provided with a dedicated flag `--size`.
 The start and goal states can be located anywhere in the grid where the *x* and *y* coordinates range from 0 until *n-1*.

 This domain provides two variants: